*Editor's Note: This article was originally published Sept. 24, 2020, and updated Feb. 10, 2021, with new information.

 For instance, Webasto recently introduced its new HFT 300 and HFT 600 high-efficiency air cleaners.
 They use medical-grade HEPA-14 filtration media and can be installed almost anywhere inside vehicles and in other confined spaces where people may be sharing interior air.
 High-velocity, twin-axial fan motors ensure rapid air exchange rates capable of meeting or exceeding World Health Organization (WHO), Centers for Disease Control and Prevention (CDC) and European Centre for Disease Prevention and Control (ECDC) guidelines for vehicles such as ambulances.

 “Webasto’s HFT 300 and HFT 600 high-efficiency air cleaners provide fleet operators with a practical, immediate and reliable solution for vehicles in service and on the road today,” said Matt Wheeler, head of HVAC Light & Medium Duty for Webasto North America in the press release announcing the introduction of the new air cleaners.
-“Our HFT units don’t impact a vehicle’s existing HVAC system and can complement other pathogen mitigation systems that come up short in meeting CDC, WHO and ECDC air-change recommendations.
+“Our HFT units don’t impact a vehicle’s existing HVAC (heating, ventilation and air conditioning) system and can complement other pathogen mitigation systems that come up short in meeting CDC, WHO and ECDC air-change recommendations.
 Their compact size, quiet operation, robust design and ease of installation enables them to be rapidly deployed, providing prophylactic air purification protection for large populations of vehicles – today.

 “Our HEPA-14 air cleaners provide the medical-grade atmospheric filtration that is universally accepted as a key to eliminating pathogens from interior environments,” Wheeler continued.
 “And although they can’t replace appropriate personal protective equipment (PPE) and social distancing in the fight against the coronavirus and other infectious agents, they can provide a vital means of risk reduction in the battle.”